agicoder/rr-hackerranks/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Road to learn react . pdf
+== Road to learn react . pdf ==
+** React in Big picture:
+An React component includes elements which are HTML tags, when an element changes, the whole component is re-rendered, ...

 Chapter 1: Introduction recap
   React